'Fire Noodle' Craze Captivates the World

 K-Ramen Faces a New Turning Point: Health, Sustainability, and Diversity in Focus

-Ramen is no longer simply an instant food.
-It has become a "content-driven food" that captivates taste buds worldwide and serves as a symbol of K-food.
+Ramen is no longer just an instant food.
+It has become a "content-driven food" that captivates taste buds worldwide, and it stands as a symbol of K-food.
 In particular, consumers in the United States and Europe are increasingly seeking out K-ramen despite its high price.
-According to the global agri-food data platform Tridge, four products from Samyang's Buldak series ranked among the top 20 most popular instant noodles in the United States.
-"Buldak Spicy" ranked second, "Carbonara" came in fourth, and Ottogi's "Jin Ramen Spicy Cup" placed eighth.
+According to global agri-food data platform Tridge, four products from Samyang's "Buldak" series ranked among the top 20 most popular instant noodles in the United States.
+"Buldak Spicy" ranked second, "Carbonara" ranked fourth, and Ottogi's "Jin Ramen Spicy Cup" secured the eighth spot.

 However, every craze eventually cools down.
-For K-ramen to survive and continue its growth in the global market, a new turning point is needed.
-The first challenge to address is "healthiness."
-While strong stimulation attracts consumer attention, it also easily becomes a target for regulation.
+For K-ramen to survive and maintain its growth in the global market, a new turning point is needed.
+The most urgent issue is "healthiness."
+While strong stimulation draws consumer attention, it also easily becomes a target for regulation.

-Price competitiveness is also a source of concern.
-In the United States, Buldak Carbonara (pack of 5) sells for $6.88, and a mixed set of 10 varieties is sold for $18.59.
-In Europe, a five-pack of Buldak exceeds $10, and a 20-pack of Shin Ramyeon costs as much as $29.
+Price competitiveness is another risk factor.
+In the United States, a five-pack of Buldak Carbonara sells for $6.88, and a 10-flavor mixed set is priced at $18.59.
+In Europe, a five-pack of Buldak exceeds $10, and a 20-pack of Shin Ramyeon costs $29.
 These prices are more than double those of competing products from Japan, Thailand, and China.
-Until now, "premium taste" and "content value" have justified these prices.
+Until now, "premium taste" and "content value" have justified the high price.
 However, as the world enters an era of high inflation, brand loyalty alone has its limits.
-More consumers are focusing on cost-effectiveness, and alternative products emphasizing spiciness are appearing across Asia.
+More consumers are prioritizing value for money, and spicy alternatives are emerging across Asia.

-Now, it is time for K-ramen to consider what comes "after Buldak."
-New lineups that reflect global food trends are needed, such as kimchi, doenjang, or gochujang ramen based on fermented food culture, or high-protein, low-sodium, and vegan products.
-K-ramen must evolve from a content-driven food to an "everyday meal-type food" that combines health, sustainability, and diversity.
+Now, K-ramen must consider what comes "after Buldak."
+New product lines that reflect global food trends are needed, such as kimchi, doenjang, or gochujang ramen based on fermented food culture, or high-protein, low-sodium, and vegan options.
+K-ramen must evolve from a content-driven food into an "everyday meal-type food" that combines health, sustainability, and diversity.

-Domestic food companies are also working to expand their portfolios, but there is still no clear successor to "Buldak" that can succeed in the global market.
+Domestic food companies are expanding their portfolios, but there is still no clear successor in the global market after "Buldak."
 Now is the time for investment and planning for the "post-Buldak" era.

-The globalization of K-ramen is not simply because it is "spicy."
-It was made possible by the creativity of Korean food culture, which transformed unfamiliar stimulation into a new sensation.
-However, trends change, and tastes and standards evolve.
-Having achieved globalization with spiciness alone, the next step is diversity.
+The globalization of K-ramen is not just because it is "spicy."
+It was made possible by the creativity of Korean food culture, which transformed unfamiliar sensations into new experiences.
+However, trends change, and tastes and standards shift.
+Globalization achieved through spiciness alone-what comes next is diversity.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.